besure94/coin-counter/README.md

 Base case will be 0, with an array/object with the number of each coin listed.

 Termination case will be any non-numeric input that is 0 or a negative number.

+Closure steps:

+Create an outer function that takes in a number greater than 0.
+Example: 3

+Return an inner function that takes an argument for quarters (.25), and subtract .25 from the number until you can't subtract .25 anymore.
+Then do the same for dimes, nickels and pennies.

+The output should be a count for each coin listed.